Fix: CPU Overheating

 4. Your main focus should be the CPU coolers, its fans, and the case fans.
 If needed, remove the fan from the cooler for some in-depth cleaning.

 Once you think the PC is clean enough, close it up, plug it in and test it out.
-Make sure to use the right monitoring software for accurate temperature readings.
+Make sure to use the proper monitoring software for precise temperature readings.

 Fix 2: Troubleshoot Your Air Cooler

-If dusting the entire PC didn’t improve thermal performance, the problem might be with the cooler itself.
+If dusting the whole PC didn’t improve thermal performance, the problem might be with the cooler itself.

 Fix 2.1: Check If The Fan Is Working